A single-chain nanoparticle-based mean-field theory for associative polymers: Introduction

-When a bond between two stickers forms, the interacting pair of monomers is constrained to move together, thus reducing the conformational entropy of the system to different extents, which depend on whether the bond is \textit{intermolecular} (\textit{i.e.}, between stickers belonging to different chains) or \textit{intramolecular} (\textit{i.e.}, between stickers within the same chain)~\cite{semenov1998}.
+When a bond between two stickers forms, the interacting pair of monomers is constrained to move together, thus reducing the conformational entropy of the system to an extent that depends on whether the bond is \textit{intermolecular} (\textit{i.e.}, between stickers belonging to different chains) or \textit{intramolecular} (\textit{i.e.}, between stickers within the same chain)~\cite{semenov1998}.
 This entropic term, intrinsic to the polymeric nature of the particles, plays a major role in determining the thermodynamics of associative polymers.
-The dependence on the number and type of attractive sites of said conformational entropy contribution is complex~\cite{moreno2018}, yet crucial to correctly predict the system's thermodynamic properties.
+The dependence on the number and type of attractive sites of this conformational entropy contribution is complex~\cite{moreno2018}, yet crucial to correctly predict the thermodynamic properties of the system.

-For associative polymers with a single type of stickers in a good solvent, theory and experiments have shown that, upon increasing the concentration, the chains form a network continuously, without signs of a thermodynamic phase transition~\cite{semenov1998,whitaker_thermoresponsive_2013,chen_solgel_2025,ruiz2025,rovigatti2022designing}.
+For associative polymers with a single type of stickers in a good solvent, theory (in the limit of strongly aggregating stickers) and experiments have shown that, upon increasing the concentration, a solution of chains in a good solvent forms a network continuously, without signs of a thermodynamic phase transition~\cite{semenov1998,whitaker_thermoresponsive_2013,chen_solgel_2025,ruiz2025,rovigatti2022designing}.
 By contrast, it was shown by computer simulations that, if the stickers of the SCNPs along the chain are of two or more different and alternating types, in the fully-bonded limit (\textit{i.e.} large monomer-monomer attraction strength compared to the thermal energy) a significant entropic contribution induces a first-order phase transition: the network forms abruptly at a certain concentration~\cite{rovigatti2023,rovigatti2022designing}.
 Indeed, changing the number of types of reactive monomers affects the ratio of intra- to intermolecular bonds and thus the overall inter-polymer large-scale connectivity.
 This behaviour has been recently confirmed by realistic simulations of all-DNA-based SCNPs~\cite{tosti_guerra_entropy-driven_2025}.